DonDebonair/slack-machine/docs/plugins/interacting.rst

 ---------------

 Your plugin can emit arbitrary events that other plugins (or your own) can listen for.
-Events are a convenient mechanism for exchanging data between plugins.
+Events are a convenient mechanism for exchanging data between plugins and/or for a plugin to expose an api that other plugins can hook into.
 Emitting an event is done with :py:meth:`self.emit() <machine.plugins.base.MachineBasePlugin.emit>`.
 You have to provide a name for the event you want to emit, so others can listen for an event by that name.
 You can optionally provide extra data as keyword arguments.